 The Dover National Bank Of Dover

-The Dover National Bank Of Dover in Pennsylvania printed $10,400 dollars worth of national currency.
-Very few banks in the country issued less than $25,000 face value of national bank notes.
-Currency from this bank should be very rare.
-This national bank opened in 1934 and stopped printing money in 1935, which equals a 2 year printing period.
-That means that money from this bank was not entering circulation very often.
-During its life, The Dover National Bank Of Dover issued 2 different types and denominations of national currency.
+The Dover National Bank Of Dover in Pennsylvania printed $399,440 dollars worth of national currency.
+That is a pretty standard output.
+However, some types of currency from this bank could still be rare.
+This national bank opened in 1909 and stopped printing money in 1934, which equals a 26 year printing period.
+That is a fairly normal lifespan for a national bank.
+During its life, The Dover National Bank Of Dover issued 6 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
 For the record, The Dover National Bank Of Dover was located in York County.
-It was assigned charter number 14049.
+It was assigned charter number 9362.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com